 If you are looking for a cluster, but you have a low budget, there is another cluster schema you can have.
 It is what I call all the eggs in the same nest.
-This approach is not load-balanced and is far to be a high-availability one.
-It is more a fault tolerance one, which it means you still have some downtime but you can recover very easily.
+This approach is not load-balanced and is far from a high-availability one.
+It is more a fault tolerance one, which means you still have some downtime but you can recover very easily.

 So, just to be clear.
-This approach I will write about it is not load balanced, nor high available.
+This approach I will write about is not load-balanced, nor high-availability.

 A Cluster Overview